Beginner

 # => DELETE /api/posts/:id (delete)

-endKey Takeaway: Use json/2 to return JSON responses.
-Use put_status/2 for HTTP status codes (201, 204, 422).
-Convert changesets to error maps for API responses.
+endKey Takeaway: Use json/2 for JSON responses and put_status/2 for HTTP status codes; serialize changeset errors into structured maps for consistent API error responses.

 Example 21: Nested Resources and Scoped Routes